approov/quickstart-nativescript/QUICKSTART-README.md

 Tokens for this domain will be automatically signed with the specific secret for this domain, rather than the normal one for your account.

-### Setup an Initial Approov Configuration

-An Approov-enabled app requires a [configuration file](https://approov.io/docs/latest/approov-usage-documentation/#sdk-configuration) to initialize it.
-The Approov configuration is updated dynamically after subsequent launches of the app.
-When we run the NativeScript application that uses NativeScript Approov Plugin the initial configuration is already added to the platform assets before install.

-NOTE: Make sure Approov CLI is set up properly.

 ## REGISTER YOUR APP WITH APPROOV

-If you are running the application using NativeScript CLI `tns run <ios | android>`.
-The plugin will automatically register the APK / IPA before installing it on device.

-Note: Subsequent (Incremental) IOS builds will not be registered with Approov in IOS.
+In order for the Approov SDK authentication to work you will have to register it with the remote service using the `appproov` command line tools.

 Warning: Never log tokens in a released app as this could permit hackers to harvest data from your API while the token has not expired!
 Always use _[loggable](https://www.approov.io/docs/latest/approov-usage-documentation/#loggable-tokens)_ Approov tokens for debugging.

-If you are building a release / debug build using `tns build <ios | android>`.
-You have to register it manually
+Regardless if you are building a release / debug build using `tns build <ios | android>` or if you are running the application using NativeScript CLI `tns run <ios | android>` you have to register it manually
 using:

 ``` bash